Are you OK with cookies?

 Supervising officers supervise and support prison officers and operational support grades.

-Supervising officers coordinate all aspects of prison life within a residential unit and will be included in prison wide rotas for the weekends and night duties.
+Supervising officers coordinate all aspects of prison life within a residential unit and will be included in prison-wide rotas for weekend and night duties.

-Within the supervising officer role there are options to specialise in either:
+Within the supervising officer role there are options to specialise in one of the following:

 • suicide prevention